 - Meal Planning (Video: 20 meals in 45 minutes)

-What foods can you eat on the Hcg Diet Plan?
-A normal day's menu includes Lunch: 100 grams of protein, 1 vegetable serving, 1 fruit serving and 1 starch.
+What can you eat on the Hcg Diet Plan?
+An average day's menu includes Lunch: 100 grams of protein, 1 vegetable serving, 1 fruit serving and 1 starch.
 Dinner includes the same options as lunch.
 Beverages include water, coffee or tea.

-Foods allowed on the Simeons protocol include a variety of lean meats and proteins, vegetables, fruits and carefully selected grain options.
-Below is the official list of allowed foods.
+Dr. Simeons allowed a very specific list of lean proteins, vegetables, fruit and carefully selected grain options.
+Below is the official list of allowed foods EXACTLY as published in “Pounds and Inches.”
 There is an expanded list of foods farther down on this page, with a long list of allowed foods (proteins, vegetables, fruits, grains) including their weights, portions and calories.
-We also recommend reading our Guide to the 500 Calorie Food Menu, including full background, eating guidelines and tips.
+We also recommend reading our Guide to Foods & Eating on the Hcg 500 Calorie Diet Menu, including full background, in-depth eating guidelines and tips.